 Virgil and Lockwood – (1 Post & The Mini-Library: 2 & 2 -3 copies)

 I know that the path towards such a dream can be quite long, but then, how could I not give it a shot?
 During all these years blogging, the power of the written word has only grown on me, convincing me once and for all that reading and writing are mediums by which a people or pueblo can become aware of their environment in ways that are invaluable to them.

 We’ve got to do it, then, don’t we, Los Angeles?
 As with all things, one step at a time.
-But let this be a step towards just that.
-We are not afraid of a challenge when we know it’s in our veins to take it on.
-Indeed, that is why we are here.
+We’re not afraid of a challenge when we know it’s in our veins to take it on.
+Indeed, that’s why we’re here.